caseyjamesdavis/covid19-numbers/README.md

 # covid19-numbers

-Simple analysis of the covid 19 data supplied by Johns Hopkins University Center for Systems Science and Engineering ([JHU CSSE](https://github.com/CSSEGISandData/COVID-19))
+Simple analysis of the covid 19 data supplied by Johns Hopkins University Center for Systems Science and Engineering ([JHU CSSE](https://github.com/CSSEGISandData/COVID-19)).
+The jupyter notebook file above will pull down the data and generate the information below.
+The code is also available as python file.

 &ensp;